mosa/MOSA-Project/Source/Docs/mosa-project-structure.rst

 Mosa.DeviceDriver
 *****************

 This project hosts all the drivers MOSA offers.
-They're not required to run a demo, nor are they required if you want to make your own drivers.
+They're not required to create an OS, nor are they required if you want to make your own drivers.

 *****************
 Mosa.DeviceSystem